 To do the trick, we can use Windows Task Scheduler.

-Create a new ‘temporary’ task and:
+The second step is to create a new task and:

 Into General page, set SYSTEM into Security Options and set the correct OS version below.